durancristhian/acamica-dwfs-belgrano/README.md

 ## Setting up the environment

-- Create a Google Spreadsheet.
+- Create a Google Spreadsheet based on `/resources/database.xlsx`.
 - [Check out these easy-to-follow steps](https://support.google.com/docs/answer/37579) in order to be able to publish it and fetch its data.
 - Create an `.env` file from `.env.template`